-1. UNITY: all the detail sentences clearly point to or support the topic sentence.

-2. COHERENCE: all the sentences and ideas in the paragraph flow smoothly together to make clear and logical points about the topic.

-Coherence can be achieved through the use of:
+- 1. UNITY: A good paragraph possesses unity when all the sentences develop the main idea.
+Unity in the paragraph is achieved by the use of a topic sentence with its controlling idea, supporting details, and concluding sentence. - 2.
+COHERENCE: all the sentences and ideas in the paragraph flow smoothly together to make clear and logical points about the topic.
+Coherence can be achieved through the use of: - a.

-a.
 Natural or easily recognized order.

-b.
-Transition words and phrases - used to show the connection from one sentence to another, or to signal a new train of thoughts.

-c.
-Repetition of Key Words - important words or phrases (and their synonyms) may be repeated throughout a paragraph to connect the thoughts into a coherent statement.

-3. Order: Order refers to the way you organize your supporting sentences.
+- b.
+Transition words and phrases used to show the connection from one sentence to another, or to signal a new train of thoughts. - c.
+Repetition of Key Words important words or phrases (and their synonyms) may be repeated throughout a paragraph to connect the thoughts into a coherent statement. - 3.Order: Order refers to the way you organize your supporting sentences.
 Whether you choose chronological order, order of importance, or another logical presentation of detail, a solid paragraph always has a definite organization.
 In a well-ordered paragraph, the reader follows along easily, aided by the pattern you've established.
-Order helps the reader grasp your meaning and avoid confusion.

-4. Completeness: Completeness means a paragraph is well-developed.
+Order helps the reader grasp your meaning and avoid confusion. - 4.
+Completeness: Completeness means a paragraph is well-developed.
 If all sentences clearly and sufficiently support the main idea, then your paragraph is complete.
 If there are not enough sentences or enough information to prove your thesis, then the paragraph is incomplete.
 Usually three supporting sentences, in addition to a topic sentence and concluding sentence, are needed for a paragraph to be complete.
 The concluding sentence or last sentence of the paragraph should summarize your main idea by reinforcing your topic sentence.

-Lecture 2: Parts of the Scientific Article
+Lecture 4: Parts of the Scientific Article